34th Army (Soviet Union)

-The 34th Army was part of the Red Army during the Second World War.
+The 34th Army (Russian: 34-я армия) was part of the Red Army during the Second World War.
 The army was formed on 16 July 1941 in the Moscow Military District.

 Combat history

 1941

 On 18 July the army was assigned to the Moscow line of defense occupying positions west of Maloyaroslavets where it was assigned troops.
-On 25 July the army became part of the backup for Lieutenant General Bagdanov, which on 30 July was designated as the Reserve Front the army headquarters located in Lüübnitsa, Russia (now Estonia).
+On 25 July the army became part of the reserve commanded by Lieutenant General Ivan Bogdanov, which on 30 July was designated as the Reserve Front the army headquarters located in Lüübnitsa, Russia (now Estonia).
 On 6 August the army was reassigned to the Northwestern Front.